 Madden, a Pleasanton resident, ended his self-described "great ride" so he could spend more time with his family, including his wife of nearly 50 years, Virginia, as well as their two sons and five grandchildren.

 "I'll be connected (with football) somehow, but I don't know how yet," Madden said.
 "That's been my life.
+That's what I am, who I am and what I'll always be.

 "Just because I retired from TV, that doesn't mean my passion and love for football goes away."